Risk aversion: Implications of increasing/decreasing absolute and relative risk aversion

-The most straightforward implications of increasing or decreasing absolute or relative risk aversion, and the ones that motivate a focus on these concepts, occur in the context of forming a portfolio with one risky asset and one risk-free asset.
-If the person experiences an increase in wealth, he/she will choose to increase (or keep unchanged, or decrease) the number of dollars of the risky asset held in the portfolio if absolute risk aversion is decreasing (or constant, or increasing).
-Thus economists avoid using utility functions such as the quadratic, which exhibit increasing absolute risk aversion, because they have an unrealistic behavioral implication.
+The most straightforward implications of changing risk aversion occur in the context of forming a portfolio with one risky asset and one risk-free asset.
+If an investor experiences an increase in wealth, he/she will choose to decrease the total amount of wealth invested in the risky asset in proportion to absolute risk aversion and will decrease the relative fraction of the portfolio made up of the risky asset in proportion to relative risk aversion.
+Thus economists avoid using utility functions which exhibit increasing absolute risk aversion, because they have an unrealistic behavioral implication.

-Similarly, if the person experiences an increase in wealth, he/she will choose to increase (or keep unchanged, or decrease) the fraction of the portfolio held in the risky asset if relative risk aversion is decreasing (or constant, or increasing).

 In one model in monetary economics, an increase in relative risk aversion increases the impact of households' money holdings on the overall economy.
 In other words, the more the relative risk aversion increases, the more money demand shocks will impact the economy.

 Portfolio theory

 In modern portfolio theory, risk aversion is measured as the additional expected reward an investor requires to accept additional risk.
-If an investor is risk-averse, they will invest in multiple uncertain assets, but only when the predicted return on a portfolio that is uncertain is greater than the predicted return on one that is not uncertain will the investor will prefer the former.
+If an investor is risk-averse, they will invest in multiple uncertain assets, but only when the predicted return on a portfolio that is uncertain is greater than the predicted return on one that is not uncertain will the investor prefer the former.
 Here, the risk-return spectrum is relevant, as it results largely from this type of risk aversion.
 Here risk is measured as the standard deviation of the return on investment, i.e. the square root of its variance.
 In advanced portfolio theory, different kinds of risk are taken into consideration.
 They are measured as the n-th root of the n-th central moment.
 The symbol used for risk aversion is A or An.